Government proposal to Parliament for an act on the temporary restriction of freedom of movement and close contacts 25 March 2021

-Government has submitted a proposal on temporarily restricting freedom of movement and close contacts
+Government has withdrawn proposal on temporarily restricting freedom of movement and close contacts // 31 March 2021

 The Government has withdrawn the legislative proposal it submitted to Parliament on 25 March on the temporary restriction of freedom of movement and close contacts.
 On 31 March, the Constitutional Law Committee submitted a statement on the government proposal (PeVL 12/2021 vp).
 In its statement, the Constitutional Law Committee stressed that the objectives of the government proposal could be considered very significant.
 However, in the Committee's view, the underlying solution chosen in the government proposal to prohibit movement in its entirety is contrary to the requirement of proportionality.